krlohnes/tyriel-wiki/docs/Flame Campaign/Non Player Characters/Kaimalie Maani.md

-A wizard of the Seaward Academy who allegedly killed the sister of [[Kruthi Nhamashal]]
+A wizard of the Seaward Academy who allegedly killed the sister of [[Kruthi Nhamashal]] The party found her dead in her office.